UVA caves, will not discipline disruptive anti-Israel activists

 Anti-Israel activists set up a tent encampment at the school on May 4.
 The disruptive protest led to police dispersing the demonstrators, and participating students were then investigated for “[d]isorderly conduct on University-owned or leased property.”

-Eleven total students were arrested, some of whom have their degrees temporarily withheld, and some of whom faced the potential of being permanently removed from campus, according to The Daily Progress.
+Eleven total students were arrested, some of whom had degrees temporarily withheld, and some of whom faced the potential of being permanently removed from campus, according to The Daily Progress.

 [RELATED: UPenn anti-Israel group falsely blames Jewish state for bombing it didn’t commit]